nathanielshak/advancedprogramming/Lesson6/README.md

 ### Big O Practice

 Here's a challenge now.
-Once you're satisfied with your solution to this question, *what is the Big O runtime?* Once you think you have an answer, check with a mentor to see if you're right.
+Once you're satisfied with your solution to this question, *what is the Big O runtime?* Feel free to review [lesson 5](../Lesson5) if you forgot how Big O works.
+Once you think you have an answer, check with a mentor to see if you're right.

 ## Chocolate

 Next question is also on codingbat!
-Go [here](http://codingbat.com/prob/p190859) for the next question, then come on back and we can continue.
+Go [here](http://codingbat.com/prob/p190859) for the next question, then, once you finish, come on back and we can continue.

 ### Big O